smithc36-tcd/CryptograhpyNotes/Cryptography.md

 ---

 # Hash Functions
 A [[Hash functions]] is a deterministic process that takes an input (or 'message') and returns a fixed-size string of bytes.
 The output, often a 'digest', is ideally unique to each unique input.
-Hash functions have specific [[Hash properties]].

 ---